njhanne/FGFR_Downstream_Branches/README.md

 ![project overview image](/Readme_images/overview_fig_github.png)

 ## Getting the data
 TBD I need to figure out how the journal wants to host this.
 The file sizes are quite large.
-I also don't really want to put it up until we get it published on biorxiv...
+I guess for now email me?

 ## Getting everything installed
 ### Setting up python